GitHub

 If you're using Cortex Server, or if you don't want to use the official Cortex app, you can connect a custom GitHub app.

-• Add a webhook secret identical to the secret in Cortex settings.
+* **Add** a webhook secret of your choosing that will be identical to the webhook secret token configured later in Cortex settings.

 **Step 2: Configure the custom app in Cortex**